 Hypocritical Humour: The Alien Cook refers to humans as being highly unsanitary and considers their preferred food to be disgusting.
-He's a alien cockroach who apparently serves alien faeces and living creatures in the food he serves.
+He's an alien cockroach who apparently serves alien feces and living creatures in the food he serves.

 I'm a Doctor, Not a Placeholder: Stith's annoyance that Korso has her doing repair work on the Valkyrie.
 Despite being intelligent and skilled enough to perform them, she's rants how she's definitely not a mechanic, but a soldier.

 Akima "If you can fix it, I can fly it!".
 Could be justified: in her own novel, Akima's Story, she trains as an Ace Pilot in ships designed for Bizarre Alien Biology.
 It was probably a relief to fly one purpose-built for her anatomy for a change.
 The basics would have been the same in the Phoenix (roll, pitch, yaw), with computer systems and controls in a language she could understand.
 Furthermore, the film makes it clear that the rebuilding of the Phoenix took some time (despite their rush), which could have given her enough time to get familiar with it's controls.